Behaviour by Department

 Clicking on any other cell in the table will generate a slide over.

 Click on 'More Information' to reach the detention overview.
 Here you can Take Action or delete the detention if necessary.

 The Statistics page in Students > Behaviour > Fixed Period Exclusions > Statistics allows you to create and export statistical reports on temporary exclusions (referred to as 'suspensions' by the DfE from Autumn 2021), according to the selected settings.

 Clicking on settings lets you choose the start/end date of the reporting period and also lets you group exclusions by certain demographics/groups of students.

 When viewing the Statistics report by Student, tick the boxes beside their names to take further actions.

 Clicking on a student's name will direct you their Behaviour summary on their Student Profile.

-Internal exclusions can be accessed by navigating to Students > Behaviour > Internal Exclusions on the navigation bar.
+Internal exclusions can be accessed by navigating to Students > Behaviour > Internal Exclusions.

-The Daily Attendance Page allows the user to view and administer the internal exclusions taking place that day.
+The Daily Attendance page allows you to view and administer the internal exclusions taking place that day.

 By clicking on the internal exclusion you can add students or staff, or click More information to go to the Internal Exclusion session page.